 All courses in the program are 3 credits, totaling 9 credits for the boot camp and 18 credits for the certificate courses.
 Tuition is billed per credit.
 Tuition information may be found on the Graduate Admissions page.
 Both the boot camp and certificate courses are eligible for financial aid.
 Financial aid information may be found on the Registrar's page page.

 The application deadline for a certificate is the first week of the term in which you plan to complete the coursework for the certificate.
 For most students, this is by (or before) the first week of Spring quarter.
 This application can be completed via SU Online:

 Once you have submitted your Application for Graduation, a Student Academic Specialist will audit your records and work with your academic advisor to clarify the remaining requirements you need to complete your degree.
 You will receive notification of your final graduation requirements via email.

-You will apply to receive the certificate by the first week of Spring quarter.
-Based on successful completion of the certificate courses, your certificate will be mailed to you during the summer.
+You will apply to receive the certificate by the first week of the term in which you plan to complete the coursework for the certificate.
+Based on successful completion of the certificate courses, your certificate will be mailed to you during the following quarter.